raspberrypilearning/gravity-simulator/en/step_1.md

 You will:

 - Learn about the force of gravity and how it is calculated.
-- Add and edit a **sprite** and a **backdrop** to set up your project.
+- Add and edit a **sprite** and a **backdrop**.
 - Create `variables`{:class="block3variables"} to store data.
-- Use an `if`{:class="block3control"} condition to detect `touch`{:class="block3sensing"}.
+- Use an `if`{:class="block3control"} condition to detect and respond to `touch`{:class="block3sensing"}.
-- Insert `multiply operators`{:class="block3operators"} to calculate values.
+- Insert `multiply`{:class="block3operators"} operators to calculate values.

 --- no-print ---
 --- task ---
 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1">
+Use number keys 1, 2, 3, 4 and 5 to set the gravity simulation for different planets.

 Click the space bar to jump.

-Use number keys 1, 2, 3, 4 and 5 to see the gravity simulation for different planets.

 On which planet is Dot's jump the smallest?
 </div>
 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/498064882/?autostart=false" frameborder="0"></iframe>